-- 6.6.
+- a. overall module mark attainable for any reattempt shall be capped at the minimum pass mark [2.18]. - b.
+Where a student is required to only reattempt the examination component, the highest existing coursework mark for that module will be combined with the new examination mark, to produce a new overall mark, and this is capped [2.18]. - c.
+Where a student is required to only reattempt the coursework component, the highest existing examination mark for that module will be combined with the new coursework mark, to produce a new overall mark, and this is capped [2.18]. - d.
+The final overall module mark shall be the highest overall mark of all attempts. - 6.4.
+Where a student is required to retake the year (due to academic failure), the overall module marks are capped.
+Where a student is granted a first take (due to extenuating circumstances), the marks are not capped. - 6.5.
+Reattempts shall be taken at the next available opportunity except that, in extenuating circumstances, the Chair of the Examination Board shall have discretion to permit a student to defer his/her reattempt(s) by not more than one academic year. - 6.6.
 The "next available opportunity" for reattempting examinations will follow the schedule shown in Appendix I. - 6.7.
 Number of reattempts: - a.
 Students will be permitted three reattempts before the end of Year 4, except for modules first taken in semester 6 and 7 where there will be two reattempts. - b.
 Students who fail to graduate at the end of semester 8 will be permitted to take further re--attempts as available up until the end of the maximum period of 6 years. - 6.8.
 Format of reattempt examinations: - a.
 The first resit examination will be on the syllabus as taught to the student for their first sit. - b.
 Subsequent resit and retake examinations will be on the syllabus as taught to first-sit students during that year, but all lecture material will be made available to resit and retake students. - 6.9.
 Where a module is withdrawn, examinations will be set to give students three resit attempts. - 6.10.
 For all technical modules students must pass the coursework hurdle [2.15] in order to pass the module. - a.
 Students who fail the coursework hurdle are required to reattempt the coursework. - b.
 Students who fail the module overall but achieve a pass mark in the coursework are not permitted to reattempt the coursework. - c.
-Students who fail the module with overall coursework mark between 30% and 40%, can choose to take the next opportunity to reattempt the coursework. - 6.11.
+Students who fail the module with overall coursework mark between 30% and 40%, can choose to take the next opportunity to reattempt the coursework.

+6.11.
 Reattempts in English Language modules are implemented as the national Chinese examination CET4.
-A pass in CET4 will be taken as a capped pass in any English Language module previously failed. - 6.12.
-Extenuating circumstances: - a.
-A student who, through illness or other cause acceptable to the examination board, is prevented from attending or completing any assessment may be permitted to re- present him/herself at the next available opportunity as if for the first time. - b.
-Requests for extenuating circumstances shall be considered by the university teaching that module in accordance with its own policy, and the decisions reported to the examination board. - i.
-For modules taught by BUPT requests will be considered by the Programme Director. - ii.
-For modules taught by QMUL requests will be considered by an Extenuating Circumstances Committee that will include at least one Chinese speaker.
+A pass in CET4 will be taken as a capped pass in any English Language module previously failed.

+6.12.
+Extenuating circumstances: